 - Fuel Cost and/or Mileage Reimbursement.
-There is no cap for reimbursement of fuel and mileage costs in support of operational activities.
-Vehicle and Equipment Acquisition, Including Leasing and Rentals.
-Allowable purchases under OPSG include patrol cars and other mission-specific vehicles whose primary use is to increase operational activities/patrols on or near a border nexus in support of approved border security operations.
+There is no cap for reimbursement of fuel and mileage costs in support of operational activities. - Vehicle and Equipment Acquisition, Including Leasing and Rentals: Allowable purchases under OPSG include patrol vehicles and other mission-specific equipment whose primary purpose is to increase operational capabilities on or near a border nexus in support of approved border security operations.
 A detailed justification must be submitted to the respective FEMA HQ Program Analyst prior to purchase. - Medical Emergency Countermeasures: Allowable purchases under OPSG include narcotic antagonist pharmaceuticals, detection and identification equipment, safe storage and transportation, personnel protective equipment, and initial equipment training, as will be reflected in the AEL and explained in IB 438.